 Hogback Mountain (1,810 feet / 552 meters) is in Pennsylvania's Buchanan State Forest, just east of Big Mountain (the highpoint of Tuscarora Mountain).
-This out-and-back route takes one to the summit and scenic overlook on Big Mountain, but ascends Hogback Mountain as a bonus along the way.
+This out-and-back route takes one to the summit and scenic overlook on Big Mountain (2,458 feet / 749 meters), but ascends Hogback Mountain as a bonus along the way.
 The route is moderately steep, and generally less rocky than the Tuscarora Trail.
-Despite climbing two peaks, it is actually shorter than the route to Big Mountain that starts at Cowans Gap State Park and stays on the Tuscarora Trail for the entire length.
+Despite climbing two peaks, it is actually shorter than the route to Big Mountain that starts at Cowans Gap State Park and stays on the Tuscarora Trail for the entire length of the route.

 The starting point is just off PA 75.
 A small sign on the west side of the road simply says, “PARKING.”
-The grassy area has room for about a dozen cars.
-The turn for the trailhead parking area is easy to miss, so note that it is 2.5 miles north on PA 75 from the intersection of PA 75 and US 30 in Fort Loudon, PA.
+A somewhat rutted gravel road leads to a grassy area with room for about a dozen cars.
+(I have never seen more than three other vehicles there.)
+The turn for the trailhead parking area is VERY easy to miss, so note that it is 2.5 miles north on PA 75 from the intersection of PA 75 and US 30 in Fort Loudon, PA.
 (Fort Loudon is a small town thirteen miles west of Chambersburg, PA.)

 Just uphill from the grassy parking area, there is a trail sign (“CHARCOAL TRAIL”) by a yellow gate.